 As part of Rapid Rewards, Southwest has a dining program that lets members earn additional points by dining out at participating restaurants.
 Since traveling often involves restaurant meals, the dining program is a great way to make the most of your current trip to start saving up points for your next one.
 Even if you travel only a few times a year, these dining program rewards can help you turn even everyday work lunches and weekend brunches into free flights.

-When you sign up for Rapid Rewards, Southwest doesn’t automatically enroll you in the dining program.
-You’ll need to visit Southwest’s Rapid Rewards Dining site, log in with your Rapid Rewards account information and join the dining program.
+When you first join Rapid Rewards, you aren’t automatically enrolled in Rapid Rewards Dining.
+You’ll need to log in to your Rapid Rewards account and register for the program.

-The easiest way to earn points with Rapid Rewards Dining is by using a linked credit or debit card to pay for meals at participating restaurants.
-Keep in mind that if you pick a debit card, you need to use it like a credit card; if you enter your PIN number with debit, you won’t be able to earn Rapid Rewards points on your purchase.
+- Use a linked card to pay for meals at participating restaurants: The easiest way to earn points with Rapid Rewards Dining is by using a linked credit or debit card to pay for meals at participating restaurants.
+By paying for your meals with a linked card, you’ll earn Southwest points in addition to the usual rewards from your credit card.
+(Remember, though, if your linked card is a debit card, you must use it as a credit card to earn Rapid Rewards for a purchase.)

-- First Step Bonus: Receive 500 bonus points after you earn your first 1,500 points dining at restaurants and completing reviews.
-(Your New Member Bonus does not count towards this total.)
+- First Step Bonus: Receive 500 bonus points once you earn 1,500 points from dining at partner restaurants and completing reviews.

-- Thank You Bonus: Receive 300 bonus points every time you accrue an additional 1,000 points from dining and completing reviews.
+- Thank You Bonus: Receive 300 bonus points every time you earn 1,000 points from dining and writing reviews.

 If you have an airline credit card that earns Southwest Rapid Rewards, you might assume that’s the best card to use with the Rapid Rewards Dining program.
 However, there are also advantages to using a travel credit card that lets you transfer points to Southwest, or a rewards credit card that earns points on dining.
-Here are our top three recommendations:
+Linking one of the top credit cards for restaurant rewards to your dining account is a great way to make sure you get the biggest bang for your buck.
+Here are our top recommendations.

 Capital One® Savor® Cash Rewards Credit Card*

-The Capital One® Savor® Cash Rewards Credit Card offers an unlimited 4 percent cash back on dining and entertainment.
-If you link the Savor Cash Rewards card to your Rapid Rewards Southwest dining account, you’ll earn 3x Rapid Rewards points per dollar (assuming you signed up for those Southwest emails) plus 4 percent cash back.
-Linking one of the top credit cards for restaurant rewards to your dining account is a great way to make sure you get the biggest bang for your buck.
+The Capital One Savor Cash Rewards Credit Card offers an unlimited 4 percent cash back on dining and entertainment.
+If you link the Savor Cash Rewards card to your Rapid Rewards Southwest dining account, you’ll earn 3X Rapid Rewards points (assuming you signed up for those Southwest emails) plus 4 percent cash back.

 Chase Sapphire Preferred® Card

 If you really want to rack up those Rapid Rewards points, use a Chase Ultimate Rewards credit card that allows you to transfer points to participating travel programs and transfer your Ultimate Rewards points to Southwest at a 1:1 ratio.
-The Chase Sapphire Preferred® Card earns 2x points per dollar on travel and dining, which means that you can earn up to 5x Rapid Rewards points per dollar on purchases at participating restaurants: 3x from the dining program and 2x Ultimate Rewards points that you can turn into Rapid Rewards points.
+The Chase Sapphire Preferred® Card earns 3X points on dining, which means that you can earn up to 6X Rapid Rewards points on purchases at participating restaurants: 3X from the dining program and 3X Ultimate Rewards points that you can turn into Rapid Rewards points.

 How much are Rapid Rewards points worth?

-Figuring out how much an individual Rapid Rewards point is worth, or how many points it’ll take to get a free flight, isn’t an exact science.
+Figuring out how many points it’ll take to get a free flight isn’t an exact science.
 To quote Southwest:

 The number of points needed for a particular Southwest flight is set by Southwest and will vary depending on destination, time, day of travel, demand, fare type, point redemption rate, and other factors, and is subject to change at any time until the booking is confirmed.

-The Points Guy estimates the monetary value of a Southwest Rapid Rewards point at 1.5 cents.
-In other words, 50,000 Rapid Rewards points could help you cover the cost of a $750 flight (minus taxes and fees), depending on destination, time, day of travel, demand and so on.
+Assuming a Southwest Rapid Rewards point is worth 1.5 cents, 50,000 Rapid Rewards points could cover the cost of a $750 flight (minus taxes and fees), depending on destination, time, day of travel, demand and so on.

 How can you maximize your Southwest Rapid Reward points?

-If you’d like to earn as many Rapid Rewards points as possible, make sure you sign up for Rapid Rewards Dining emails — that small step alone will increase your dining points by a whopping 500 percent, since you’ll go from earning 0.5x points to 3x points per $1 spent.
+If you’d like to earn as many Rapid Rewards points as possible, make sure you sign up for Rapid Rewards Dining emails.
+That small step alone will increase your dining points by a whopping 500 percent since you’ll go from earning 0.5x points to 3x points on dining purchases.

 Then, get to know the restaurants in your area that participate in the Rapid Rewards program, so you can spend your dining dollars in a way that earns rewards.
 If you’re going out to dinner with your family or grabbing lunch with your coworkers, suggest a restaurant that earns Rapid Rewards points.

-The information about the Southwest Rapid Rewards Premier Credit Card has been collected independently by Bankrate.com.
-The card details have not been reviewed or approved by the card issuer.
+All information about the Capital One Savor Cash Rewards Credit Card has been collected independently by Bankrate and has not been reviewed or approved by the issuer.